memoria-io/atom/README.md

 Atom is an SDK to accelerate development, and it's a constant learning effort.
 Atom relies heavily on [Vavr](https://www.vavr.io/).

-The current JDK used is `Java 20` and the motivation is to use the latest available JDK.
+The currently used JDK is `Java 20` and the motivation is to use the latest available JDK.

 ## Modules